 It’s an interesting conversation to have.
 I think people like you and I who are in positions where we can influence the path of design and lead design in the direction that it needs to go should be having these conversations.

 José: Yeah, when I joined this company a year and a half ago I knew nothing about lighting and I made sure my boss understood that and he said that he’s still sure of what he was doing, and since then I’ve done some research into lighting design, which was a species that I was kind of unaware and I was surprised, and maybe not that surprised, that your challenges are still very much the same.

 I think the whole discussion that’s going on with a lot of us in terms of design is that the tensions that used to be there, like 20, 30 years ago, which is some people saying avoid the term design and some people embracing the term design as an umbrella that can mean so many things, it’s still there and it’s leaving a lot of people without knowing how to navigate that kind of cause.
 What is the design profession or whatever we want to call it?
-Tomorrow, it is the interesting thing and for me I’m trying through this PhD work is can I create some sort of guide to help people, other folks, because I mentor quite a lot of students and stuff like that, and of course they ask the questions and the typical questions.
+Tomorrow, it is the interesting thing and for me I’m trying through my work is can I create some sort of guide to help people, other folks, because I mentor quite a lot of students and stuff like that, and of course they ask the questions and the typical questions.
 Where to go, how to navigate, where do I add value?

 In the end, of course they want to do something that they like and they want to be paid for it and all of these practical things, but above all they’re trying to find out what you just said, which is what is this profession going to look like?
 Like tomorrow, what does it consist of?
 How do we go from here?

 Richard: Very relevant.
 Cool well thanks again José, great talking to you.